-iday, July

-This week's local listings

-MSC Grove

-Alien: A terror fantasy ory where terror lurks ound every corner.
-This exng movie pits the crew of industrial space ship ainst a deadly and terrifyg alien who never stops owing as he feeds on the ew.
+Just Movies This week's local listings MSC Grove Alien: A terror fantasy story where terror lurks around every corner.
+This exciting movie pits the crew of an industrial space ship against a deadly and terrifying alien who never stops growing as he feeds on the crew.
 Thursday.
-Rated R.

-On Golden Pond: Henry onda and Katherine Heprn star in this romantic love ry of an elderly couple pending the last years of heir lives together and copwith growing old.
-Friday/ turday.
-Rated R.

-Same Time Next Year: Alan Alda and Ellen Burstyn ir in this romantic comedy out a couple who, no matter nat, meets every year to see each other.
+Rated R. On Golden Pond: Henry Fonda and Katherine Hepburn star in this romantic love story of an elderly couple spending the last years of their lives together and coping with growing old.
+Friday/ Saturday.
+Rated R. Same Time Next Year: Alan Alda and Ellen Burstyn star in this romantic comedy about a couple who, no matter what, meets every year to see each other.
 Sunday.
-Rated R.

-he Graduate: Dustin loffman relates the dilemna graduation as he faces real orld problems and the older woman next door.
+Rated R. The Graduate: Dustin Hoffman relates the dilemna of graduation as he faces real world problems and the older woman next door.
 Monday.

-he Sting: The greatest on of all time is what Robert dedford and Paul Newman trying to pull off.
-Will they it?
-The answer is this hilaas adventure comedy. uesday.
+Rated PG.
+The Sting: The greatest con of all time is what Robert Redford and Paul Newman are trying to pull off.
+Will they do it?
+The answer is this hilarious adventure comedy.
+Tuesday.
 Rated Pg.

-blazing Saddles: Mel ooks is the comic genius bend this hilarious comedy. ee how the west was won (or ost).
+Blazing Saddles: Mel Brooks is the comic genius be-hind this hilarious comedy.
+See how the west was won (or lost).
 Wednesday.
-Rated R.

-Plitt Cinema I&II&III 846-6714

-aws 3D: The latest of the ws movies.
-Just when you ught it was safe to go back to the movie theater they tory - too bad this isn't the one that got away.
-R.

-of \$1,000 as 300 fine on Class: A funny comedy about life of two prep school boys and the adventures they go through.
-It is just as if Por ky's went to prep school.
+Rated R. Plitt Cinema 18:118:111 846-6714 aws 3D: The latest of the aws movies.
+Just when you thought it was safe to go back into the movie theater they have brought another shark story - too bad this isn't the one that got away.
+R. Class: A funny comedy about life of two prep school boys and the adventures they go through.
+It is just as if Porky's went to prep school.
 Flashdance : A film with

-Now you know

-Lewis said loun uses, 126 verbal uses and

-as a participial adjective

-Coming Soon

-White 20# bond copies

-81/2 x 11 loose sheets

-21/2¢

-kinko's copies

-201 College Main 846-8721

-United Press International

-The most overworked word in

-agish is "set," which has 58

-natter clo

-e speaker ghtly forw

-DMEST

-Start

-23

-st 6

-=all =3196 =etails

-takes a laugh-filled prep-school seniors whose friendship tested when one of inadvertantly has an affair with the other one's mother.
+"Class" takes a laugh-filled look at two prep-school seniors whose friendship supremely tested when one inadvertantly has an affair with the other one's mother.
 Pictured: Jacqueline Bisset, Andrew McCarthy and Rob Lowe (seated).

 fairy tale.
-For people of all ages.
-Rated G.
+For people of all

 Post Oak:

 764-0616

-Staying Alive: The sequel to Saturday Night Fever.
+Staying Alives The sequel to Saturday Night Fever.
 John

 Travolta stars as a dancer who

 wins the lead in a broadway

 musical.
-The music is still by the Bee Gee's.
+The music is still by

+the Bee Gee's.
 Oh Gee.
 Rated

-The Survivors: Walter Matthau and Robin Williams
+The Survivors: Walter

+Matthau and Robin Williams

 star in this new comedy.
 The

 humor is more situation than

-anything else and unfortunately hides the talents of both

-of these men to be funny.
+anything else and unfortun-ately hides the talents of both of these men to be funny.
 R.

 Stoker Ace: Burt Reynolds

 and Loni Anderson star in this

 excuse to "act" together.
+Reynolds is a race car driver

+and Anderson is the girl after

+Schulman Six

+775-2468

+War Games: What happens when a computer fails to

+make the distinction of a real

+war and and a war game to a 14-year-old 'boy.
+See what

+happens as a young computer

+genius taps into the defense

+his heart.
+R.